-Yes, covering the entire city and nothing else Yes, covering only parts of the city Yes, covering only municipal buildings and facilities /operations Yes, covering the whole city and adjoining areas No Energy (generation and consumption) Transport (incl. vehicle km travelled, mode share, infrastructure) Waste/wastewa ter (generation, collection and treatment)
+Yes, Yes, Yes, covering Yes, covering No ------ ------ --------------- --------------- ---- covering the entire city and nothing else covering only parts of the city only municipal buildings and facilities /operations the whole city and adjoining areas Energy (generation and consumption) Transport (incl. vehicle km travelled, mode share, infrastructure) Waste/wastewa ter (generation, collection and treatment)

-Does your city work in partnership with other stakeholders to collect data on issues that concern or are linked to climate change mitigation?
+Does your city work in partnership with other stakeholders to collect data on issues the at concern or are linked to climate change mitigation?